google/WebFundamentals/src/content/en/updates/2020/12/webassembly.md

 ```

 In this case, the main application will only store a filename
-“temp.debug.wasm”, and the helper extension will be able to locate and
+`temp.debug.wasm`, and the helper extension will be able to locate and
 load it when you open DevTools.

 When combined with optimizations like described above, this feature can